larksuite/appframework-java/README.md

 #### 3.2.1 larksuite.appframework.feishu
 If we set larksuite.appframework.feishu to true, all requests to lark open platform will be under the domain "open.feishu.cn", otherwise "open.larksuite.com" as default.

-### 3.2.2 larksuite.appframework.domain
+### 3.2.2 larksuite.appframework.apiBasePath
-For self-hosted lark instance, set "larksuite.appframework.domain" to your server address.
+For self-hosted lark instance, set "larksuite.appframework.apiBasePath" to your server address.

 #### 3.2.3 larksuite.appframework.notify.basePath
 If larksuite.appframework.notify.basePath configured, starter will create a http servlet mapped to the path.